csparks113/Morse-Code-App/docs/refactor-notes.md

 - Keep the touchpoint inventory in sync with reality so new contributors always see which surfaces we currently drive.

 ## Completed (Today)
+- Extended the session style guard to lint `app/dev` and the practice tab after routing colors through shared theme surfaces.
+- Pulled SessionHeader into the developer console and practice tab, wiring their copy onto header tokens and reusing summary spacing for practice sections.
+- Routed SessionHeader and SessionSummary layout spacing through `sessionLayoutTheme` header/summary tokens to remove inline overrides.
 - Documented the developer console upgrades (`docs/developer-console-updates.md`), including offset controls, quick filters, torch indicator, and source-tagged ``outputs.*`` traces across send/receive/manual flows.
 - Centralized prompt action configuration in `hooks/useSendSession.ts` and `hooks/useReceiveSession.ts`.
 - Updated send/receive screens to consume hook-provided `revealAction`/`replayAction` and removed local memoization.